UK Woodland Carbon Code - the basics

 • Projects have recognised procedures and standards to work to and can use their verified status as an attractive selling point for potential customers.

-• Woodland managers have clearly set out standards of forest management to follow.
+• Woodland managers have clear standards of forest management to follow.

 Sell or use carbon units:

-• Carbon units can only be used once - you can sell them to a third party to compensate for their emissions or you can use them yourself against your own emissions
+• Carbon units can only be used once.
+You can sell them to a third party to compensate for their emissions or you can use them against your own emissions

-Forest Research has produced a series of factsheets giving the basics about trees and climate:
+Forest Research has produced a series of factsheets about trees and climate:

 wccfooter6